Overcoming Obstacles: Rampaging Like a Warrior in Grand Rapids, MI

 The Finish Line

 The Warrior Dash provides a wash down area with garden hoses for rinsing off.
 The mud is so thick and clingy you are in there for a surprisingly long time spraying yourself down.
-Mud runs out from under your shorts so persistently you become alarmed at the thought of all the nooks and crannies where it’s hiding.
+Mud runs out from under your shorts so persistently that you become alarmed at the thought of all the nooks and crannies where it’s hiding.
 My brother had mud caked in his ears so thick he couldn’t get it all out until he got home later and showered.

 But for my brother at least it was a worthwhile effort.
 He came in second in his age group, finishing the course in 36:12 with an 8:37 pace.
 I came in 22nd among 139 participants in the 50-59 year-old age group in 42:25 with a 10:06 pace.